Method

 <identifier> = <parameters> -> <recipe>

-Parameters within a method's execution scope are immutable, ensuring that the method's operations do not alter their original state.
+Parameters loaded into a method's execution scope are immutable, ensuring that the method's operations do not alter their original state.
 For mutable behavior, consider passing a scope or utilizing a custom type capable of encapsulating multiple values and states.

 Optional parameters